britabrame/rest-api-sample-test-framework/README.md

 ## Features
 * **SWAPI interface**: `src/test/java/apis/StarWarsApi.java` class contains sample methods for sending requests against SWAPI endpoints.
 This interface allows the user to write test scripts without rewriting common request code.
 A more robust implementation of this project would have multiple class files in the api package, one for each API/endpoint as needed, and many methods for interacting with the endpoints.
-* **Built-in asserts**: Some assertions are done automatically by the `src/test/java/utils/Validator.java` class when any request is sent:
+* **Built-in asserts**: Some assertions are done automatically by the `src/test/java/utils/Validator.java` class when the validate(response) method is called following a request.
+All methods invoking a request should include validate().
+  * Assertions:
     * Assert response code is 200
       * A more comprehensive framework would permit assertions of other response codes as well
     * Assert that the response time is less than a configured max value
 * **Configuration file**: `src/Configurations.properties` allows the user to maintain global configurations.
 Currently only BASE_URL and MAX_RESPONSE_TIME are maintained.
 Create new configurations by updating `Configurations.properties`.
 Example for accessing configured values:
     ```
       // Create properties file